New York Data Breach Notification Law 2022: Requirements & Legislation

 Implement automatic system patches for all applications and core operating systems.

-Use cloud-based services that offer advanced protection including data encryption and automatic web-traffic validation.
+Use cloud services that offer advanced protection including data encryption and automatic web-traffic validation.

 Encrypt all devices and information, to protect both sensitive user and client data.

 Leverage "https."
 Hypertext Transfer Protocol (HTTP) Secure allows for secure communication over a computer network by providing bidirectional encryption.
 This protects against eavesdropping or tampering with information by a malicious third party.

 For assistance with operational compliance, proactive security strategies, or developments on New York data breach notification law, contact iCorps for more information.